• Skip to main content

 armelle chapman - high contrast beach

-You can use symmetry in two ways with silhouettes.
-You can make either the background or the silhouette itself symmetrical.
+You can use symmetry in two ways in silhouette photography.
+First, you can find symmetry in the background, as you’ll see in the examples.
+The other option involves making the silhouette itself symmetrical.
 In both cases, symmetry can make your image look peaceful and harmonious.
-It’s fairly simple to try out, too, since many silhouettes can be symmetrical, like windows, doors, people, and bridges.
+It’s fairly simple to try out, too, since many silhouettes can be symmetrical.
+This includes windows, doors, people, and bridges.

 Shirren Lim – .morning moon.